JenilKundaliya/Weather-App/README.md

    This will install all the required dependencies for the Backend

 3. Once all the dependencies are installed-
-   Run Command -> 'npm run dev'
+   Run Command -> 'npm start'

 This will start running the server for Backend.
 The Server will start running default on PORT 8001